 - Peach-faced lovebirds come in several color combinations and, in fact, along with parakeets, they come in more colors than other parrot species.
 Some colors you can find in peach-faced lovebirds include shades of peach (obviously!), blue, cream, violet, green and yellow.

 - Masked lovebirds get their names from the dark black coloring around their faces and head.
 They have the white ring around their eyes and red beaks, like Fischer's lovebirds.
 Their body coloring can include violet, blue, yellow, green, white, and black.

 Every lovebird needs a safe, spacious home.
 The following guidelines will give a better idea of what your new pet needs.

-According to Becker Animal Hospital, rectangular cages are best because they offer space for a lovebird to fly back and forth as it would naturally do if it lived out in the wild.
-A cage that measures 30" L x 18" W x 18" H is a good minimum size for one or two lovebirds, but you can go with a larger cage as long as the bar spacing is no wider than five-eighths of an inch.
+Rectangular cages are best because they offer space for a lovebird to fly back and forth as it would naturally do if it lived out in the wild.
+A cage that measures 30 inches long by 18 inches wide and 18 inches high is a good minimum size for one or two lovebirds, but you can go with a larger cage as long as the bar spacing is no wider than five-eighths of an inch.